masud0074/my-ios/readme.md

 ## WatchOS

-I use Apple Watch as a way to track my health and fitness and view useful information at a glance like current time and events.
+I actually stopped wearing a watch.
+But when I did I mostly used it to track my health and fitness and view useful information at a glance like current time and events.

 <a align="center" href="https://github.com/nikitavoloboev/my-ios">
     <img width="250" heigth="400" src="https://i.imgur.com/qzFn7Ot.jpg"></a>

-I use only one Infograph Modular watch face.
+I used only one Infograph Modular watch face.
 It shows the current time and day, the weather and my current or future calendar events (with [Fantastical](https://flexibits.com/fantastical)).
 It also lets me quickly start cardio workout (running/biking) or bodyweight workout (with [Streaks Workout](https://streaksworkout.com)).
 I can also start a timer or see the time of a timer if one is already running.

 ## iPad